159. The Principles of Seeking to Be Perfected

 from “Three Admonitions” in The Word Appears in the Flesh

 Today, what is real belief in God?
 It is the acceptance of God’s word as the reality of your life and the knowing of God from His word in order to achieve a true love of Him.
 To be clear: It is the belief in God so that you may obey God, love God, and perform the duty that should be performed by a creature of God.
 This is the aim of believing in God.
 You must achieve a knowledge of the loveliness of God, of how worthy God is of reverence, of how, in His creatures, God does the work of salvation and making them perfect—this is the minimum that you should possess in your belief in God.
 Belief in God is principally the switch from a life in the flesh to a life of loving God, from a life within naturalness to a life within the being of God, it is coming out from under the domain of Satan and living under the care and protection of God, it is being able to achieve obedience to God and not obedience to the flesh, it is allowing God to gain your entire heart, allowing God to make you perfect, and freeing yourself from the corrupt satanic disposition.
-Belief in God is principally so that the power and glory of God may be manifested in you, so that you may carry out God’s will, and accomplish God’s plan, and be able to bear testimony to God before Satan.
+Belief in God is principally so that the power and glory of God may be manifested in you, so that you may do God’s will, and accomplish God’s plan, and be able to bear testimony to God before Satan.
 Belief in God should not be in order to behold signs and wonders, nor should it be for the sake of your personal flesh.
 It should be for the pursuit of knowing God, and being able to obey God, and like Peter, obeying Him until death.
 This is what it is mainly in order to achieve.
 Eating and drinking the word of God is in order to know God and in order to satisfy God.
 Eating and drinking the word of God gives you a greater knowledge of God, only after which can you obey God.
 Only if you know God can you love Him, and the attainment of this aim is the only aim man should have in his belief in God.
 If, in your belief in God, you always try to behold signs and wonders, then the viewpoint of this belief in God is wrong.
 Belief in God is principally the acceptance of the word of God as the reality of life.
 Only putting into practice the words of God from His mouth and carrying them out within yourself is the attainment of the aim of God.
 In believing in God, man should pursue being made perfect by God, being able to submit to God, and the complete obedience to God.
 If you can obey God without complaint, be mindful of God’s desires, achieve the stature of Peter, and possess the style of Peter spoken of by God, then that will be when you have achieved success in belief in God, and it will signify that you have been gained by God.

 from “All Is Achieved by the Word of God” in The Word Appears in the Flesh

 If you are truly willing to be perfected by God, then you will have the courage to cast aside your flesh, and will be able to carry out God’s words and not be passive or weak.
 You will be able to obey all that comes from God, and all of your actions, whether done in public or in private, will be presentable to God.
 If you are an honest person, and practice the truth in all things, then you will be perfected.
 Those deceitful men who act one way before the face of others and another way behind their backs are not willing to be perfected.
 They are all sons of perdition and destruction; they belong not to God but to Satan.
 They are not the kind of man chosen by God!
 If your actions and behavior cannot be presented before God or be looked upon by the Spirit of God, this is proof that there is something wrong with you.
 Only if you accept the judgment and chastisement of God, and place importance on the transformation of your disposition, will you be able to get on the path to being perfected.
-If you are truly willing to be perfected by God and to carry out the will of God, then you should obey all of God’s work, without giving voice to a single word of complaint, without presuming to evaluate or to judge the work of God.
+If you are truly willing to be perfected by God and to do the will of God, then you should obey all of God’s work, without giving voice to a single word of complaint, without presuming to evaluate or to judge the work of God.
 These are the minimal requirements for being perfected by God.
 The necessary requirement for those who seek to be perfected by God is this: do all things with a heart that loves God.
 What does it mean “to do things with a heart that loves God”?
 It means that all of your actions and behavior can be presented before God.
 As you hold the right intentions, whether your actions are right or wrong, you are not afraid for them to be shown to God or to your brothers and sisters; you dare to make a vow before God.
 That your every intention, thought, and idea be fit to be examined in God’s presence: if you practice and enter in this way, then progress in your life will be swift.

 from “Those Who Obey God With a True Heart Shall Surely Be Gained by God” in The Word Appears in the Flesh